diconium/concourse-maven-cf/README.md

 Copy pipeline-secrets-example.yml to pipeline-secrets.yml and update with your values.

+You should not set actual secrets there since they will still be visible with the fly `get-pipeline` command, instead use a credentials manager like AWS Secrets Manager and use `((secret-param-name))` as the pipeline param value, e.g.: `cf-password: ((cf-password))`.

 Replace `<cf-target>` with the target name assigned to your Concourse server upon login.

 ```